 Our second graders focus on creative writing throughout the year.
 We use the Collaborative Classroom, Being a Writer curriculum.
 They learn the steps of the writing process: brainstorming with graphic organizers, writing rough drafts, editing, and publishing.
 Students learn how to write a paragraph, letter writing, nonfiction and fiction writing, research and book reports, biographies, poetry, and much more.

 Students learn grammar and sentence structure through Collaborative Classroom, Being a Writer curriculum.
 This program teaches parts of speech and explicitly targets grammar skills.

 The foundation of our K-4 mathematics program is Math in Focus, a curriculum focused on problem solving through real-world and hands-on experiences.
 Students are taught to think critically about math by moving from concrete (manipulatives) to pictorial (bar models) to abstract (formulas/algorithms) learning.
 To achieve mastery, students will learn the “why” behind each mathematical concept before learning the “how”.
 The ability to apply knowledge to routine as well as non-routine math problems is an integral part of demonstrating mastery of math concepts.

 In second grade, students expand on their knowledge of place value to develop strong number sense as they move to solving more complex problems both mentally and by using standard algorithms.
 Strategies for solving word problems, time, money, multi-digit addition and subtraction, and single-digit multiplication and division are just a few of the important concepts covered this year.

-We believe success in math cannot be achieved without mastery of math facts.
+We believe success in math cannot be achieved without mastery and automaticity of math facts.
 Therefore, each grade level has its own expectations for math fact mastery guided by Wesleyan’s Math Matters program.
 Research shows students who are able to recall math facts quickly free up working memory that can then be devoted to higher-level problem solving.